 - Run

-gipity page-inspect <deploy-url>to surface console errors. - On the first deploy of a new game, and any time you've made significant visual changes, also use the
+gipity page inspect <deploy-url>to surface console errors. - On the first deploy of a new game, and any time you've made significant visual changes, also capture a screenshot and look at the image -

-browseragent tool'sscreenshotaction and look at the image.
+gipity page screenshot <url>(CLI) or thebrowseragent tool'sscreenshotaction (chat).
+To capture actual gameplay rather than the title screen, start the game in the same shot:gipity page screenshot <url> --action "document.getElementById('play').click()".
 A clean console is NOT sufficient proof for Canvas/WebGL apps - render failures are often silent. - If you see a black screen with a clean console: assume a sync error fired during Phaser init (most commonly a missing API like

 fillEllipse, or physics attached to a raw Graphics).
 Re-read the "Common Phaser 3 Pitfalls" section above before rewriting.